tbepler/topaz/README.md

                         grid size when searching for optimal radius parameter (default: 5)
   --num-workers NUM_WORKERS
-                        number of processes to use for searching over radii (default: 0)
-  --targets TARGETS     path to file specifying particle coordinates. used to
-                        find extraction radius that maximizes the AUPRC --only-validate       flag indicating to only calculate validation metrics.
+                        number of processes to use for extracting in parallel, 0 uses main process (default: 0) --targets TARGETS     path to file specifying particle coordinates. used to find extraction radius that maximizes the AUPRC --only-validate       flag indicating to only calculate validation metrics.